William fitz Alan, Lord of Oswestry1

 M, d.
 12 September 1687

 John Alden.
-Passenger on the Mayflower in 1620.1 He married Priscilla Mullins, daughter of William Mullins, circa 1621.2 John Alden died on 12 September 1687 in Duxbury, Massachusetts.3
+Passenger on the Mayflower in 1620.1 He married Priscilla Mullins, daughter of William Mullins, on 12 May 1622.2 John Alden died on 12 September 1687 in Duxbury, Massachusetts.3

 Child of John Alden and Priscilla Mullins